Marine tape reaction sets Taliban fighters against commanders

 Afghan President Hamid Karzai has condemned the video, describing the men's actions as "inhuman" and calling for an investigation.
 U.S. and NATO military commanders condemned the actions of the men, and Pentagon has acted quickly to respond to the video, in a bid to limit the fallout.

-Although a Taliban spokesman criticized it last week, he said it would not harm nascent efforts to broker peace talks.
+Although a Taliban spokesman criticised it last week, he said it would not harm nascent efforts to broker peace talks.

 For some insurgents, their leadership's muted response to the Marines' actions was unwelcome, particularly after reports the Taliban had agreed to open a political office in Qatar to ease possible negotiation with the United States and allies.